Governor says man killed at Trump rally was former fire chief who 'died a hero'

 BUTLER, Pa.
-(AP) — On the heels of an apparent attempt to kill him, former President Donald Trump called Sunday for unity and resilience as shocked leaders across the political divide recoiled from the shooting that left him wounded but “fine” and the gunman and a rallygoer dead.
+(AP) — On the heels of an apparent attempt to kill him, former President Donald Trump called Sunday for unity and resilience as shocked leaders across the political divide recoiled from the shooting that left him wounded but "fine."

+A former fire chief attending the rally with family was killed, as was the gunman.
+Two other people were also critically wounded.

 The presumptive Republican presidential nominee said the upper part of his right ear was pierced in the shooting.
 His aides said he was in "great spirits" and doing well.